 - a ‘responsible entity’ (a licensed Manager) operates the scheme meaning that investors do not have day-to-day control over the scheme’s operation

 Property investment such as forestry (land and trees) is a common type of MIS.
-Typically, an MIS manager will exercise skill, and provide expertise and decision-making in managing the forest and administering the investment, while investors have an oversight role.
-In that situation, the MIS manager plays the principal role in producing the financial benefits.
+Typically, an MIS manager will exercise skill, and provide expertise and decision-making in managing the forest and administering the investment.
+The Supervisor acts on behalf of the Investors to supervise the performance of the Manager and ensure it complies with its obligations under the FMC Act and the Governing Documents.

 Yes, you can do both.